Select Projects

 Generalizable Error Modeling

-Human data annotation is critical in shaping the quality of machine learning (ML) and artificial intelligence (AI) systems.
-One significant challenge in this context is posed by annotation errors, as their effects can degrade the performance of ML models.
-This paper presents a predictive error model trained to detect potential errors in search relevance annotation tasks for three industry-scale ML applications (music streaming, video streaming, and mobile apps) and assesses its potential to enhance the quality and efficiency of the data annotation process.
-Drawing on real-world data from an extensive search relevance annotation program, we illustrate that errors can be predicted with moderate model performance (AUC=0.65-0.75) and that model performance generalizes well across applications (i.e., a global, task-agnostic model performs on par with task-specific models).
-We present model explainability analyses to identify which types of features are the main drivers of predictive performance.
-Additionally, we demonstrate the usefulness of the model in the context of auditing, where prioritizing tasks with high predicted error probabilities considerably increases the amount of corrected annotation errors (e.g., 40% efficiency gains for the music streaming application).
-These results underscore that automated error detection models can yield considerable improvements in the efficiency and quality of data annotation processes.
-Thus, our findings reveal critical insights into effective error management in the data annotation process, thereby contributing to the broader field of human-in-the-loop ML.
+Machine learning (ML) and artificial intelligence (AI) systems rely heavily on human-annotated data for training and evaluation.
+A major challenge in this context is the occurrence of annotation errors, as their effects can degrade model performance.
+This paper presents a predictive error model trained to detect potential errors in search relevance annotation tasks for three industry-scale ML applications (music streaming, video streaming, and mobile apps).
+Drawing on data from an extensive search relevance annotation program, we demonstrate that errors can be predicted with moderate model performance (AUC=0.65-0.75) and that model performance generalizes well across applications (i.e., a global, task-agnostic model performs on par with task-specific models).
+In contrast to past research, which has often focused on predicting annotation labels from task-specific features, our model is trained to predict errors directly from a combination of task features and behavioral features derived from the annotation process, in order to achieve a high degree of generalizability.
+We demonstrate the usefulness of the model in the context of auditing, where prioritizing tasks with high predicted error probabilities considerably increases the amount of corrected annotation errors (e.g., 40% efficiency gains for the music streaming application).
+These results highlight that behavioral error detection models can yield considerable improvements in the efficiency and quality of data annotation processes.
+Our findings reveal critical insights into effective error management in the data annotation process, thereby contributing to the broader field of human-in-the-loop ML.

 Collaborators: James Rae, Alireza Hashemi